Press "Enter" to skip to content

 Directed by: Jim Sharman

-Premise: A married couple (Susan Sarandon and Barry Bostwick) find themselves stranded at the house of Dr. Frank-N-Furter (Tim Curry).
+Premise: A newly engaged couple (Susan Sarandon and Barry Bostwick) find themselves stranded at the home of Dr. Frank-N-Furter (Tim Curry), a mad scientist about to reveal his newest creation.